ccnoecker/TravelExpenses/README.md

 # TravelExpenses
-Project to be used for cleaning and preparing travel expense data.
+Project for cleaning and preparing travel expense data.